An introduction to API data standardization

 - Different naming conventions for data fields as used in different integrations, e.g., “ID” in one solution is a “ref” in another.

 - Different types of authentication approaches are used in integrations.
-Some have OAuth1, others OAuth2; some are based on having Usernames/Passwords, some utilize Private API Keys.
+Some have OAuth1, others OAuth2; some are based on having Usernames/Passwords, and some utilize Private API Keys.

-These issues in isolation may be manageable; but when combined they amount to something much more significant – a long list of ever changing differences that need to be monitored and standardized to eliminate the painstaking manual verification as well as potential errors.
+These issues in isolation may be manageable; but when combined they amount to something much more significant – a long list of ever-changing differences that need to be monitored and standardized to eliminate the painstaking manual verification as well as potential errors.

 Thousands of datasets flow through our platform on a daily basis meaning these types of challenges are handled and monitored by a dedicated team of experts at Codat regularly.
 We sort, convert, rewrite, and rework all the shades of data until it is fully compliant with the standardized format.